strenkel/lunar/README.md

 Clone the repo and run 'node node/ll.js'.

 # BUILD
-Browser (files in www): no build nessecary.
+Browser (files in www): no build necessary.
 Node: Run 'sh buildnode.sh' (linux only) to build node/ll.js.

 # HOSTED AT: